MBurchard/bit-log/README.md

 });
 ```

 As always, it can be set at any time and for any Logger.
 The choice is yours.
-Bear in mind, if you set it too late for the root logger, it will not be available for the loggers that are created
-before.

 #### Additional Loggers